jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 this model.
 It may seem a bit not related to async, but it will make sense in the end (I hope 🙂).

+### What's a mental model?

+First of all, why do we need a mental model for something like that?

+We'll, mental models help us put some "concretiveness" into some abstraction.
+If we try to help ourselves trying to make some abstraction more concrete with the wrong mental mental, the wrong result will come up.

+And, in this case, I *did* start with the wrong mental model, try to create something concrete with the async abstraction and end with the poor results.

 ### Windows 3 and Cooperative multitasking

 People may not remember, but there was a magical time on the old DOS days when